ManticoreGamesInc/platform-documentation/src/api/hook.md

 ### `Connect`

 An example of how to implement "Click to Move" in your game, useful in conjunction with a top down camera.
-This client script detects mouse clicks with the `OnBindingPressed` function and saves the clicked point as the `goal`.
+This client script detects mouse clicks with the `OnActionPressed` function and saves the clicked point as the `goal`.
 Then, in the `OnPlayerMovement` function the goal is used to recalculate the player's move direction.

 ```lua
 UI.SetCursorVisible(true)